RENATOZANGER/find-string-github-repository/README.md

 # Find Text in Repository

 With this script, you will be able to find specific text in a GitHub repository.
+If find the string in the repository, the file containing the string will be saved in a txt file

 ### Required parameters: